Nigel Dakin

-Nigel John Dakin CMG (born 28 February 1964) is a British diplomat currently serving as Governor of the Turks and Caicos Islands.
-He assumed office on 15 July 2019 in a swearing-in ceremony before the territory's House of Assembly.
+Nigel John Dakin CMG (born 28 February 1964 is a British diplomat and soldier who served as Governor of the Turks and Caicos Islands between 15 July 2019 and 29 March 2023.

-On 15 December 2022, the Foreign, Commonwealth, & Development Office issued a press release announcing that Nigel Dakin would be leaving his post in June 2023.
-He will be succeeded at that time by Dileeni Daniel-Selvaratnam, the current Governor of Anguilla.

 Early life and education

-Dakin was born on 28 February 1964 in Birmingham, England, and is the son of John Frederick Dakin and Dorothy Alice Dakin (née Scott).
+Dakin was born on 28 February 1964 in Birmingham, England and is the son of John Frederick Dakin and Dorothy Alice Dakin (née Scott).
 He grew up in Bournville and was educated at the King Edward VI Five Ways School, a state grammar school in Birmingham, England.

 Having secured, while at school, an Army Scholarship, Dakin entered the Royal Military Academy Sandhurst in 1982 and was commissioned into the British Army in 1983.
 Following service as an Infantry Platoon Commander in Northern Ireland he studied, again on a military scholarship, at the University of Birmingham between 1984 and 1987, where he received a Bachelor of Arts in Political Science.
 He would later receive a Masters in Business Administration from Kingston University in 1995.

 Career

 Following university, Dakin returned to the Army, serving in West Germany and Northern Ireland.
-In 1993 he was mentioned in dispatches for gallantry in Northern Ireland and between 1994 and 1996 served as a Staff Officer in the Ministry of Defence advising the Defence Secretary (Michael Portillo) and Chief of the Defence Staff (Field Marshall Peter Inge) on matters relating to the Irish Peace Process.
+In 1993 he was mentioned in dispatches for gallantry while serving with the Intelligence Corps in Northern Ireland and between 1994 and 1996 served as a Staff Officer in the Ministry of Defence advising the Defence Secretary (Michael Portillo) and Chief of the Defence Staff (Field Marshall Peter Inge) on matters relating to the Irish Peace Process.

 In 1996, Dakin accepted a position within the Foreign and Commonwealth Office (FCO).
-He first lead staff groups involved in Russia and later on Counter Terrorism and, promoted to Director; he served on the executive board where he oversaw organisational transformation.
+He first lead staff groups involved in Russia and later on Counter Terrorism and, promoted to Director, he served on the executive board where he oversaw organisational transformation.
 Concurrently, he was invited by the then Chief of the General Staff, General Sir Nick Carter, to serve as the civilian Non-Executive Director on both the Army No. 1 Board and the Army Higher Honours Committee, a position he retained until 2019.

-While overseas Dakin served as First Secretary (Political) in Nigeria (1998–99) and India (1999-2001) and then as the Political Counsellor in Pakistan (2007-2010) and Afghanistan (2012-2013).
+While overseas Dakin served as First Secretary (Political) in Nigeria (1998–99) and India (1999–2001) and then as the Political Counsellor in Pakistan (2007–2010) and Afghanistan (2012–2013).
 He served twice in the British Embassy in Washington DC: first from 2005 to 2007 working with the US Administration of George W. Bush on Iraq, Afghanistan and Counter Terrorism and again between 2016 and 2019 as the Senior National Security Official to the UK Ambassador to the United States.